TazmeenAfroz/Responsive-Web-Design-Certification-Projects/README.md

    - *Built with HTML5 and CSS3*

    - Description: An HTML and CSS project showcasing a photo gallery.

+8. **Nutrition Label**
+   - *Built with HTML5 and CSS3*

+   - Description: An HTML and CSS project showcasing a nutrition label using typography(Typography is the art of styling your text to be easily readable and suit its purpose).
 ---

 ## Getting Started